MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/user_plugin.rst

        with cfg.IF().source("3C279").AND().fgroup("X"):
            cfg.ref_freq(86000.0)

-To use this as a control file, pass it to fourfit4 just like a ordinary control file (note .py extension!):
+To use this as a control file, pass it to fourfit4 just like an ordinary control file (note the ``.py`` extension):

 .. code-block:: bash

    fourfit4 -c my_config.py ...

+.. _sec-python-api:

 6. Python API Reference
 ========================

+.. _sec-fringe-data-interface:

 6.1 MHO_PyFringeDataInterface (main entry point)
 --------------------------------------------------